 “English architect.
 Having rejected International Modernism he sought to show how the classical language of architecture could be used in contemporary economic, technical and functional requirements.
 His work is derived largely from Georgian sources and he made his name with Ashfold House in West Sussex (1991), influenced by Soane’s architecture.

 Simpson had considerable influence in making the public aware of the New Classicism in the 1980s, especially with the exhibition Real Architecture at the Building Centre, London (1988).
 His works at Gonville and Caius College, at the University of Cambridge (1994-98), have added lustre to his reputation.
-In 2000, his Market Building, the first public building at the Prince of Wales's Development in Poundbury, was completed.
-In 1999 his firm won the competition to redevelop the Queen's Galleries and Royal Kitchens at Buckingham Palace, London which was completed in time for the opening of The Queen's Golden Jubilee Celebration in 2002.
-Since then the practice has been commissioned to carry out work in the USA and has worked on two buildings on the upper East side of Manhattan on 5th Avenue in New York.
-The first, completed in 2005, has been described by the Landmarks Commission of New York as the first Traditionally Classical Building to be built in the city since the 1960's and for which he was awarded the Palladio prize in 2007."
+In 2000, his Market Building, the first public building at the Prince of Wales’s Development in Poundbury, was completed.
+In 1999 his firm won the competition to redevelop the Queen’s Galleries and Royal Kitchens at Buckingham Palace, London which was completed in time for the opening of The Queen’s Golden Jubilee Celebration in 2002.
+Since then the practice has been commissioned to carry out work in the USA and has worked on a number of buildings on the upper East side of Manhattan on 5th Avenue in New York.
+The first, completed in 2005, has been described by the Landmarks Commission of New York as the first Traditionally Classical Building to be built in the city since the 1960’s and for which he was awarded the Palladio prize in 2007.”

 John Simpson has been eminent in the urban design field, first coming to prominence with his design for Paternoster Square in the City of London in the early 1990’s.
 Since then, he has become the masterplanner for several new mixed-use urban extensions in England, such as Fairford Leys in Aylesbury for the Ernest Cook Trust.
 He was the adviser to Solihull Metropolitan Council for the new village at Dickens Heath, completed in 2010.
 He prepared the masterplan for Newcastle Great Park in Newcastle Upon Tyne and the new mixed-use urban extension to Swindon, known as the Swindon Southern Development Area, completed in 2008.